 Tom Servo gets one in The Wild World of Batwoman; during the endless sequence of so-called "dancing" before the end card drops, he screams out with a fury that would have made Jake LaMotta quiver in fear: "END!
 EEEEENNNNNNNNND!!!"

-One truly great moment comes after the short "Catching Trouble".
-The short is about a man named Ross who catches animals for zoos and to sell as exotic pets, and it's one of the most uncomfortable shorts featured on MST3K thanks to all the scenes of animals crying in fear, being manhandled, tossed into a bag, and stolen away from their families and homes.
+One truly great moment comes after the short Catching Trouble.
+The short is about a man named Ross Allen who catches animals for zoos and to sell as exotic pets, and it's one of the most uncomfortable shorts featured on MST3K thanks to all the scenes of animals crying in fear, being manhandled, tossed into a bag, and stolen away from their families and homes.
 So what do Joel and the Bots decide to do after watching this display of animal cruelty?
-They get out their dolls and film a skit called "Catching Ross" involving nature taking revenge on Ross Allen.
+They get out their dolls and film a skit called "Catching Ross", involving nature getting some well-earned revenge on Ross.